Foaly/Foaly.github.io/_posts/2018-12-06-wifi-hearing.md

 To understand how this project came to be, here is a little bit of background about myself.
 So unfortunately around a year ago after never experiencing any problems with it I suddenly lost my hearing in one ear.
 After a waiting period, and hoping for the return of the sense passed, my doctor suggested a cochlear implant.
-I did quiet a lot of research and it became apparent really fast, that a CI (cochlear implant) is pretty much the only option for me besides not doing anything at all.
+I did quite a lot of research and it became apparent really fast, that a CI (cochlear implant) is pretty much the only option for me besides not doing anything at all.

 Since I'm in the field of computer science and focusing on audio technology I was quickly interested in these devices.
 If like me you've never heard of them before you should go check them out.